ApolloLiZhaoyu/CS229_Project/README.md

 ```
 ## Inference on CoLA task
-I provide my python file for inferencing on CoLA task.
-Just modify the path to your model in inference.py for prediction.
+I provide two python files for inferencing on CoLA task.
+Just modify the path to your model or checkpoint in inference.py for prediction.
 ```bash
 # For albert
 cd albert